magento/devdocs/src/safe-upgrade-tool/tracking.md

   - Upgrade
 ---

-SUT tracking is a small AWS lambda done with GO.
-The code is available in the [SUT github repository](https://github.com/magento-commerce/safe-upgrade-tool), inside the `sut-tracking` folder.
+SUT tracking is a small AWS Lambda function handler written in Go.
+The code is available in the [SUT github repository](https://github.com/magento-commerce/safe-upgrade-tool), inside the `sut-tracking` directory.

 ## Develop and deploy